Pasture Mixes and Forage Grasses

 WESTERN WHEATGRASS

-Western Wheatgrass is a native, cool season, perennial, sod forming grass, which reproduces from underground rhizomes and seeds.
+Western Wheatgrass is a native, cool-season, perennial, sod-forming grass, which reproduces from underground rhizomes and seeds.
 Western Wheatgrass spreads rapidly and forms a dense sod, making it valuable for erosion control.
 It produces an abundance of forage early in the season that is nutritious and readily eaten by livestock until late summer when it becomes harsh and fibrous.
-It makes a good quality hay if cut during the late bloom, and can stand close grazing.
+It makes good quality hay if cut during the late bloom, and can stand close grazing.
 Western Wheatgrass will do well on a wide range of soils, from sands to clays.
 It is very tolerant to alkali.
 It can be seeded in pure stands but is usually used in mixtures because it provides ground cover quite slowly.

 TALL WHEATGRASS

-Tall Wheatgrass is a hardy, drought tolerant perennial bunch type grass with coarse foliage.
+Tall Wheatgrass is a hardy, drought-tolerant perennial bunch-type grass with coarse foliage.
 It is quite alkali tolerant and best adapted to low marshy and high water table areas.
-Tall wheatgrass is used widely in nesting mixtures and to a lessor degree in reclamation work.
+Tall wheatgrass is used widely in nesting mixtures and to a lesser degree in reclamation work.

 AC SALTLANDER WHEATGRASS

-A long-lived perennial grass with a moderate amount of vegetative spread developed as hybrid between quackgrass and bluebunch wheatgrass.
+A long-lived perennial grass with a moderate amount of vegetative spread developed as a hybrid between quackgrass and bluebunch wheatgrass.
 It has demonstrated excellent salinity tolerance.
-Saltlander is superior in salt tolerance to Crested or Intermediate Wheatgrass, and similar to Tall Wheatgrass.
+Saltlander is superior in salt tolerance to Crested or Intermediate Wheatgrass and similar to Tall Wheatgrass.

 REED CANARYGRASS